warun7/flood-risk-prediction/README.md

         * **IMD API:** For live weather data and forecasts for regions in India.
     * Automate the entire pipeline from data collection, preprocessing, feature extraction, prediction, to visualization.
     * **Output:** A dynamic, interactive map displaying flood risk levels (with uncertainty intervals) for various regions in India, serving as an early warning tool for disaster management authorities.

-*(Please replace any generic paths or filenames with your actual ones.
-If you create a `requirements.txt`, list your packages there.)*